RebornQ/AndroidCupsPrint/README.md

 Port of cups4j to Android.

-See it live on the Play Store: https://play.google.com/store/apps/details?id=io.github.benoitduffez.cupsprint
+See it live on the Github: [https://github.com/RebornQ/AndroidCupsPrint/releases](https://github.com/RebornQ/AndroidCupsPrint/releases)
-See it live on f-droid.org: https://f-droid.org/repository/browse/?fdid=io.github.benoitduffez.cupsprint

 ## Original work

-Original work was created by Jon Freeman, it included an app that reacts to the SEND intent to print documents.
+Original work was created by [BenoitDuffez](https://github.com/BenoitDuffez), it included an app that reacts to the SEND intent to print documents.

-Original work can be found here: http://mobd.jonbanjo.com/jfcupsprint/default.php
+Original work can be found here: [https://github.com/BenoitDuffez/AndroidCupsPrint](https://github.com/BenoitDuffez/AndroidCupsPrint)
-Original work found via: http://android.stackexchange.com/q/43774/63883

 ## Modifications